andraugust/andraugust.github.io/neural-style-transfer.md

 ## Implementation

-I used `keras` to implementation the style transfer.
+I used `keras` to implement the style transfer.
 Here's the code:

 ```python
 import numpy as np